kurt-hectic/blog/_posts/2025-05-10-wdqms-brief-history.markdown

 After the WMO Reform in 2020, TT-WDQMS, now chaired by Jeff Ator from NCEP, became part of the Standing Committee of Information Management and Technology (SC-IMT) under the new WMO Structure.

 WDQMS continued to be enhanced in the 2020-21 timeframe.
-The most visible result of these efforts were the new GCOS module, for GSN (Surface) and GUAN (Upper-air).
+The most visible result of these efforts were the new Global Climate Observing System (GCOS) module, for GSN (Surface) and GUAN (Upper-air).
 But the team also implemented numerous smaller features, such as a download link, adding DWD and NCEP upper-air reporting, station search functions and an interface to provide the monthly assessed reporting status to OSCAR/Surface.

 In 2022 and co-inciding with WDQMS lead-developer Pierre leaving ECMWF, WMO and ECMWF agreed a new Memorandum of Understanding whereby ECMWF would continue operating WDQMS, and WMO was going to take over responsiblity for the development of the system.
-Amro Aboulenein joined WMO as a full-stack developer in 2022.
+Amro Abouelenein joined WMO as a full-stack developer in 2022.

 Major releases since this time were the implementation of the GBON module, lauched in May 2023 just before the GBON regulations coming into force, monthly aggregations of SYNOP and TEMP, as well as the Marine Quality module.
 Other developments were support for stations